Best On-Prem DAM Systems in 2026: A Practical Comparison

 - Must comply with internal or industry-specific confidentiality rules,

-- Prefer systems that build on top of existing storage (NAS/file servers).
+- Prefer systems that build on top of existing storage (NAS or file servers).

 This includes companies in media, manufacturing, public sector, retail, marketing teams, creative departments, brand studios, internal communications, and any environment where data governance is important.